briceburg/silverstripe-flexiform/README.md

 Second, trigger the Environment Builder (e.g. by visiting /dev/build)

 Alternatively, you can create fields through [YAML Configuration](http://doc.silverstripe.org/framework/en/topics/configuration).
-This is especially useful for creating fields from built-in field types.
+**This is especially useful for creating fields from built-in field types**.
 E.g. add the following to mysite/config/config.yml

 ```yaml